Simple Parallelism Without Data Races

 bigger data structure.

-In particular, every field of a contended
+In particular, every field of a contended record, every element of a

-, and every argument
+contended tuple or array, and every argument

-of every constructor of a contended
+of every constructor of a contended variant is contended.
+And of course this

 applies recursively, so the components of those components are also

-.
-Accordingly, we say that the contended
+contended.
+Accordingly, we say that the contended mode is deep.
+It’s easy

 to see what goes wrong if we let anyone treat, say, a field as uncontended

-when its record is contended
+when its record is contended:

 type t_in_a_trenchcoat = {